Mival “Mivalino 175”, 1958.

 It was the case of this little car that the Mival of Gardone Valtrompia started producing from 1958 under licence of the German Messerschmitt, the famous aircrafts manufacturer which after the war converted its production to popular cars.

-The KR 200 (or Mivalina, as called in Italy) showed the feature of the two-seats in tandem: the transparent roof made the little car look like a fighter airplane cockpit.
+The KR 175 and later 200 (or Mivalina, as called in Italy) showed the feature of the two-seats in tandem: the transparent roof made the little car look like a fighter airplane cockpit.